Not-so-secret nuclear bunker is trove of 1950s Britain

-KELVEDON HATCH, England (Reuters) - It was supposed to have been the safe redoubt where Britain’s leaders would hole up in the event of nuclear attack, but now a huge bunker east of London is more like a time capsule of 1950s high-tech.
+KELVEDON HATCH, England, Nov 21 (Reuters) - It was supposed to have been the safe redoubt where Britain’s leaders would hole up in the event of nuclear attack, but now a huge bunker east of London is more like a time capsule of 1950s high-tech.

 “LimeBuried”, deep beneath the Essex countryside, is an unlikely tourist attraction - a not-so-secret, secret nuclear bunker.

-Built in 1952 and covering an area of more than 3,000 square meters (33,000 sq ft), it has accommodation for up to 600 people, communications equipment, a doctor’s surgery and a broadcasting studio.
+Built in 1952 and covering an area of more than 3,000 square metres (33,000 sq ft), it has accommodation for up to 600 people, communications equipment, a doctor’s surgery and a broadcasting studio.

 Desks are covered in what was the most modern technology at the time - from rotary-dial telephones to tickertape machines to computer green screens - but would now be seen as cool retro vintages to be picked up at auction houses.